-Humans only make up 49% of the entire traffic; the rest are triggered by various bots and spamming software.
-No doubt, we would be having faster connectivity If they weren’t leeching on bandwidths.
+Humans make up 49% of the entire traffic; various bots and spamming software trigger the rest.
+No doubt, we would have faster connectivity if they weren’t leeching on bandwidth.

-16. The Internet took just 4 years to reach its first 50 Million Users.
+18. The Internet took just four years to reach its first 50 Million Users.

 Television took 13 years.
-While the radio took 38 years to reach the same amount of users.
+While the radio took 38 years to reach the same number of users.
 That’s cool!

 19. 7 People control the whole internet.

 Yes, you heard it right.
 There are seven people assigned to the Internet Corporation for Assigned Names and Numbers (ICANN) who hold seven different keys.
 In the case of a Catastrophe, these seven people can meet again and restore the state of the Internet.